 Pursuant to the Trust Agreement, the Notes and all right, title and interest therein and to all payments thereon, are irrevocably assigned, pledged and transferred to the Certificate Agent for the benefit of the registered owners of the related Certificates (the "Owners").
-The debt service payments on the Notes shall be deposited into the related Repayment Fund and, together with anticipated investment earnings thereon, shall be used for the payment of the interest on and principal of the Certificates, and the Notes will not be pledged to or used for any other purpose while any of the Certificates remain outstanding.
-The assignment, transfer and pledge of the Notes to the Certificate Agent pursuant to the Trust Agreement shall constitute a first and exclusive lien on the principal and interest payments of and all other rights under the Notes in accordance with the Trust Agreement.
+The debt service payment on the Notes shall be deposited into the Repayment Fund and, together with anticipated investment earnings thereon, shall be used for the payment of the interest on and principal of the Certificates, and the Notes will not be pledged to or used for any other purpose while any of the Certificates remain outstanding.
+The assignment, transfer and pledge of the Notes to the Certificate Agent pursuant to the Trust Agreement shall constitute a first and exclusive lien on the principal and interest payment of and all other rights under the Notes in accordance with the Trust Agreement.

-All principal and interest payments on the Notes shall be paid directly by each Participant to the Treasurer for deposit into such Participant's Repayment Fund and reinvested through the Maturity Date of such Participant's Note.
-All money in the Repayment Funds shall be held in trust for the benefit and security of the Registered Owners of the Certificates.
-If the amount on deposit in a Participant's Repayment Fund is in excess of the amounts required to pay the principal of and interest due on such Participant's Note on the Maturity Date therefor, such excess amounts shall remain in such Participant's Repayment Fund and, subject to any rebate requirements as specified in the Tax Certificate of each Participant dated the date of delivery, shall be transferred to the general fund of such Participant following payment of the amount of Certificates corresponding to such Participant's Note.
-To the extent Note repayments are received from a Participant that are less than the amounts required to pay the principal of and interest due on such Participant's Note on the Maturity Date, the Certificate Agent shall apply the moneys received in the following order of priority: first, to pay interest on such Note; and second, to pay the principal of such Note.
+The principal and interest payment on the Notes shall be paid directly by the Participant to the Treasurer for deposit into the Repayment Fund and reinvested through the Maturity Date of the Notes.
+All money in the Repayment Fund shall be held in trust for the benefit and security of the Registered Owners of the Certificates.
+If the amount on deposit in the Repayment Fund is in excess of the amounts required to pay the principal of and interest due on the Notes on the Maturity Date therefor, such excess amounts shall remain in the Repayment Fund and, subject to any rebate requirements as specified in the Tax Certificate of the Participant dated the date of delivery, shall be transferred to the general fund of the Participant following payment of the amount of Certificates corresponding to the Notes.
+To the extent Note repayment is received from the Participant that is less than the amount required to pay the principal of and interest due on the Notes on the Maturity Date, the Certificate Agent shall apply the money received in the following order of priority: first, to pay interest on the Notes; and second, to pay the principal of the Notes.